nop33/si/src/content/blog/our-plans-until-2025/index.md

 **Target audience:** national governments, private sector governance teams, advocacy organizations, academic institutes, and philanthropic organizations.

-**Goal 2.1:** Foster civil society engagement in multilateral processes by offering insight and contribution opportunities to advocates, researchers, educators, journalists, mediators and philanthropists.  (e.g. WEF, Future of Life Institute, Longview Philanthropy, DiploFoundation, QUNO, HD Centre, GCSP, GESDA, GSPI, UN Library, IHEID, TFS, GovAI, ICFG).
+**Goal 2.1:** Foster civil society engagement in multilateral processes by offering insight and contribution opportunities to advocates, researchers, educators, journalists, mediators and philanthropists.

-**Goal 2.2:** Contribute to the development of effective multi-stakeholder bodies by studying how leading private labs can best be included in international tech governance processes and engaging with their private governance initiatives.  (like the Frontier Model Forum and the Partnership on AI.)
+**Goal 2.2:** Contribute to the development of effective multi-stakeholder bodies by studying how leading private labs can best be included in international tech governance processes and engaging with their private governance initiatives.

 **Goal 2.3:** Boost national awareness of multilateral affairs and policy coherence by providing tailored insights into multilateral processes to national technology governance initiatives.
-(Like the UK Frontier Model Taskforce or the Chinese Global AI Governance Initiative.)

 ### Priority 3: Reinforce SI’s structure and operations